-Lazarus represents all humanity. (meditation one).
-Like spring, he lives again, his blood coursing through him, not abandoned to flesh mouldering beneath a wind-swept rose bush on a cemetery hill (meditation two).
-I'm called to this journey of continual resurrection.
-I can live resurrection today, from this moment, I can come forth from my tomb (meditation three).
+Lazarus represents all humanity.
+(Meditation One).
+Like spring, he lives again, his blood coursing through him, not abandoned to flesh mouldering beneath a wind-swept rose bush on a cemetery hill (Meditation Two).
+Unbound, we're called to unbind others, and let them go - that is true freedom (Mditation Three).

 Roll away the stone that is over my heart, my soul, my being!
 Long habits of capitulation and cowardice distance me from the compassion You planted into the soul of my soul when You knit me together in my mother's womb.
 Awaken my slumbering heart!
 Help me to respond to others needs!
 Call me forth from the tomb of deadening acquiescence, my close-mindedness, my limitations, my stupor of sloth, my prejudices.
 Roll away the stone, so heavy, heavy over my heart, O Holy One.

 Meditation One (introit) All Humanity